Words can make it or break it — in life and in business.

 If your brand has a distinct style, everything you write needs to speak the same language — from your Facebook ads to your customer care.
 Otherwise your company will appear disjointed, and people will trust you less.

-Choose 3–5 words that describe the attitude you want to come across when you're writing.
+- Choose 3–5 words that describe the attitude you want to come across when you’re writing.
 Those words are a great start: you can always refine them later.
-For example, I chose a bright, down-to-earth, energetic and warm tone to represent From Scratch and my enthusiasm for DIY, science and good business ethics.
+For example, From Scratch sounds curious, upright and colourful.

 Do you sound approachable?